alix-tz/escriptorium-documentation/docs/quick-start.md

 ## What next?

 At this point, we have covered a lot of common features for eScriptorium and got you familiar with the interface.
-You can keep practicing with the 4 remaining document parts, or you can load some of you own documents to start practicing on more familiar pages.
+You can keep practicing with the four remaining document parts, or you can load some of you own documents to start practicing on more familiar pages.
 Once you are satisfied with you transcription, you can [export](export.md) the corresponding transcription to different formats.
 You can also try [sharing](collaborate.md#share-a-project-or-a-document) your project or your documents with other users.
 Once you have annotated enough images, you can even try [training](train.md#training-models-with-escriptorium) a transcription or a segmentation model.

-There many advanced features that are worth reading about: the [tags](tags.md), the [virtual keyboard](virtual_keyboard.md), the [API](api.md), the [annotation tool](annotate.md), ... .<!--todo: add the link --> to name a few! <!-- we could add: the typing system and the ontology tab, the [annotation too!](annotate.md), the report tabs -->
+There are many advanced features that are worth reading about: the [tags](tags.md), the [virtual keyboard](virtual_keyboard.md), the [API](api.md), the [annotation tool](annotate.md), ... .<!--todo: add the link --> to name a few! <!-- we could add: the typing system and the ontology tab, the [annotation too!](annotate.md), the report tabs -->

 !!!
 Note
     IF you liked this tutorial and found it useful, or if on the contrary you found it could be improved, please, send us a message or [contribute](contribute.md) to this documentation!